Board Members

 Reverend Anna Lee, Knoxville: The Reverend Anna Lee is the Executive Pastor at Cokesbury United Methodist Church in Knoxville, TN.
 In her 10 years at Cokesbury she has served in both Outreach Ministries and Spiritual Growth before stepping into her current leadership role.
 She is a graduate of Tennessee Wesleyan College and Vanderbilt Divinity School.
 It was during her time at Vanderbilt that she became involved in justice work ranging from ministries to those incarcerated, persons experiencing homelessness, and those immigrating to the United States.
 In addition to her responsibilities at Cokesbury, Anna is currently involved in Justice Knox, an inter-faith initiative to identify and address issues at the city and county levels that prevent full the thriving of all persons in Knoxville.
 She is also a part of an interdenominational group that provides encouragement to those who interact with the ICE office in Knoxville.
 Anna is a mother of two young children and is married to Chris, a worship leader in the Knoxville area.

-Jonathan Stewart, Jackson: Jonathan Stewart is a partner in the law firm of Rainey, Kizer, Reviere & Bell, PLC, where he has been practicing law since 2003 primarily in the area of insurance coverage litigation.
-He also serves as Vice President of Jackson non-profit Area Relief Ministries.
-A graduate of Union University (Southern Baptist), he is a conservative, who has written an op-ed for The Jackson Sun, outlining his concerns about the death penalty and is working with TASMIE to plan an event in Jackson in October.
+Jonathan Stewart, Chattanooga: Jonathan Stewart is a partner in the law firm of Rainey, Kizer, Reviere & Bell, PLC, where he has been practicing law since 2003 primarily in the area of insurance coverage litigation.
+Jonathan Stewart is a partner at the law firm of Rainey, Kizer, Reviere & Bell, PLC where he has practiced since 2003.
+He primarily represents insurers in insurance coverage and first party insurance litigation, practicing out of the firm’s Chattanooga, Tennessee office.
+A graduate of Union University (Southern Baptist), he is a traditional conservative, who has written an op-ed for The Jackson Sun, outlining his concerns about the death penalty.
+Jonathan is married to his wife Shannon and has four children.
+In his spare time, Jonathan loves anything involving the water such as boating and fishing.
+Jonathan has been on the board of TADP for approximately 8 years.

 Our Advisory Board Members